 The due date for income taxes for partnerships and multiple-member LLCs taxed as partnerships is March 15.
 If March 15 falls on a weekend or holiday, the return is due the next business day.
 Check this article about business tax due dates for the current year to get the exact date.

-The 2017 tax law (Tax Cuts and Jobs Act) has multiple changes that may affect your partnership income tax return.
-Discuss these changes with your tax professional before filing.
+The new (2017) tax law (Tax Cuts and Jobs Act) has multiple changes that may affect your partnership income tax return beginning in 2018 and beyond.
 Some of the major changes that could affect your partnership are:

 - Increased write-offs for depreciating business assets like equipment and vehicles

 - Elimination of entertainment expense deductions.
 Meal expense deductions are still available, most at 50%, but some meal expenses may not be allowed.